 Compliance Required: All users must comply with the Seminary's Electronic Communications Policy.
-Violation of the policy may result in discipline, up to and including termination of employment or dismissal from the Seminary
+Violation of the policy may result in discipline, up to and including termination of employment or dismissal from the Seminary related communications by and among Seminary employees and students.

-Responsible Use of E-Mail: E-mail should be used for work-related [Seminary-related] purposes.
-The principal purpose of electronic mail (e-mail) is to facilitate instructional, research, administrative, and other work or mission related communications by and among Seminary employees and students.
 While the Seminary permits reasonable personal use of e-mail (subject to the "No Privacy" policy noted above), such use must not interfere with an employee's work responsibilities or disrupt the work of other users.
 Users should not use e-mail to widely broadcast "chain letters", "bulk" e-mail (or "spam"), or other non-work related messages.
-E-mail should not be used for personal monetary gain, outside commercial purposes, or for any partisan political purpose, unless approved by the Vice President of Advancement and Communications in consultation with Senior Leadership.
+E-mail should not be used forpersonal monetary gain, outside commercial purposes, or for any partisan political purpose, unless approved by the Vice President of Advancement and Communications in consultation with Senior Leadership.